Your sales and marketing software is only as good as the contact data that fuels it.

 Clean B2B contact data means smooth CRM automation, efficient business operations, and accurate sales analysis.

 To improve your data hygiene, remove duplicates and fix errors such as inconsistent data structures.
-From there, fill in the empty fields with accurate data from a B2B enrichment tool.
+Then, fill in the empty fields with accurate data from a B2B enrichment tool.

 Finally, to keep your data from becoming outdated, invest in software (like Cognism!) to automate the cleanup process, from deduplication to automated lead record completion.